- Structural Casing or Drive Pipe

 Liner Type Of Casing In Drilling

 A liner is a different type of casing profile in that it does not extend from the bottom of the drilled well to the surface but is suspended from the bottom of the next largest casing string.
-Normally it only extends a few hundred feet above the last casing shoe depth.
+Usually, it only extends a few hundred feet above the last casing shoe depth.

 One of the primary advantages of using liners is the savings in steel costs.
 Also, liners may be run quickly, compared to full casing strings, which improves the chances of getting the liner to the desired depth.